 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Ferocon (multivitamin with iron)

-- Side Effects
+- Ferocon Side Effects

 - During Pregnancy

 - Drug Interactions